What is a Breast Physician?

 Membership of the ASBP

-Society membership comprises the following categories: Fellows, Associate Members and Trainees (who must be Associate Members).
+Society membership comprises the following categories: Fellows, Associate Members and Associate Members on the Pathway to Fellowship (AM-P).

 Fellowship is awarded to those who undertake the ASBP fellowship training program and successfully complete the Assessment Process, thereby demonstrating a high level of skill in clinical knowledge, physical breast examination, imaging interpretation, breast biopsy techniques, counselling and non-surgical treatment of breast-related conditions.

-Medical Practitioners who are currently working in breast-related medicine, but who do not wish to undertake the path to Fellowship, are welcome to join the ASBP as Associate Members.
+Medical Practitioners who are currently working in breast-related medicine, but who do not wish to undertake the path to Fellowship, are encouraged to join the ASBP as Associate Members.

-We look forward to welcoming new members and Breast Physician trainees into the Society, and are eager to hear from you.
+We look forward to welcoming new associate members into the Society, and are eager to hear from you.
 Increased membership of the Society will assist in raising the profile and status of all breast physicians, both in the medical and wider communities.